hashicorp/terraform-provider-aws/website/docs/d/acm_certificate.html.markdown

 # Data Source: aws_acm_certificate

+~> **Note:** When not specifying `domain` terraform needs to iterate over all certificates in the region.

-Use this data source to get the ARN of a certificate in AWS Certificate Manager (ACM), you can reference it by domain without having to hard code the ARNs as input.
+Use this data source to get the ARN of a certificate in AWS Certificate Manager (ACM), you can reference certificates by domain, type, status or tags without having to hard code the ARNs as input.

 ## Example Usage